 I just got done enhancing my eBook store by ripping out some terrible code, but there's one more product to add to the offerings: the Lifetime Membership.

-I tried the membership model before, years ago, with the Precious Metals Reserve.
-The concept was, for just over $10, I would snail-mail you a hand-drawn comic, but there was a possibility you’d receive a real silver coin.
-I'm still kind of suprised it wasn't successful.
+I tried a membership model years ago with the Precious Metals Reserve, but its premise never caught on.
+The concept was, for ~$10, I would snail-mail you a hand-drawn comic, but there was a possibility you’d receive a real silver coin instead.

 Come back soon to see how the next plan hatched.